blabla1337/skf-flask/skf/markdown/knowledge_base/37-knowledge_base--Automated_spamming_via_feedback_scripts--.md

 **Solution:**

-This problem could be prevented by implementing CAPTCHA or other defens mechanisms.
+This problem could be prevented by implementing CAPTCHA or other defence mechanisms.